YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

          )
        }
      }
-   }, '0.0.1', {requires: []});
+   }, '0.0.1', {requires: ['mojito-params-addon']});

+.. _mojito_data-routing:

 Routing
 =======

 Routing parameters are mapped to routing paths, actions, and HTTP methods.
 You can use the routing parameters to provide data to mojit actions when specific routing conditions have been met.

+.. _data_routing-set:

 Setting Routing Parameters
 --------------------------

 The routing parameters are set in the routing configuration file ``routes.json``.
 For each defined route, you can use the ``params`` property to set routing parameters.
 Because ``routes.json`` allows you to specify mojit actions for different paths and HTTP methods, you can set routing parameters based on the routing configuration.

-For instance, in the ``routes.json`` below, the routing parameter ``coupon`` is ``true`` when a POST call is made on the ``/coupon/form``, but when a
-GET call is made on the same path, ``coupon`` is ``false``.
+For instance, in the ``routes.json`` below, the routing parameter ``coupon`` is ``true`` when a POST call is made on the ``/coupon/form``, but when a GET call is made on the same path, ``coupon`` is ``false``.
 The ``coupon`` parameter could be used by the mojit controller to do something such as give a coupon to a user posting information.

 .. code-block:: javascript